envkey/envkey-webpack-plugin/README.md

 ## envkey-webpack-plugin

-A webpack plugin that wraps [Envkey's](https://www.envkey.com) Node.js library so you can easily inject whitelisted configuration into your browser apps.
+A webpack plugin that wraps [EnvKey's](https://www.envkey.com) [Node.js library](https://www.github.com/envkey/envkey-node) so you can easily inject whitelisted configuration into your browser apps.

 All vars will be available on `process.env` in the browser.